imgly/pesdk-cordova-demo/README.md

 $ cp LICENSE_ANDROID example/platforms/android/assets
 ```
 These add the iOS and Android platforms to the example app, install the `pesdk` plugin from the current directory and finally adds the required licenses for the PhotoEditor SDK.

+To run the Android and iOS samples simply execute `cordova run android` or `cordova run ios` from the `example` subfolder.
+If the Android app crashes upon launch you most likely forgot the `cp LICENSE_ANDROID...` command mentioned above.

 After you change source code in the native Android/Xcode IDE, make sure to **commit your changes back to the root folder** or you might overwrite your work!